PacktPublishing/Apache-Spark-Quick-Start-Guide/README.md

 Sqoop, and Flume.
 He likes spending time performing research and development on different big-data technologies.
 He is the coauthor of the books Learning YARN and Hive Cookbook, a certified Hadoop developer, and he has also written various technical papers

+*Akash Grade*
+is a data engineer living in New Delhi, India.
+Akash graduated with a BSc in computer science from the University of Delhi in 2011, and later earned an MSc in software engineering from BITS Pilani.
+He spends most of his time designing highly scalable data pipeline using big-data solutions such as Apache Spark, Hive, and Kafka.
+Akash is also a Databricks-certified Spark developer.
+He has been working on Apache Spark for the last five years, and enjoys writing applications in Python, Go, and SQL.

 ## Other books by the authors